Jul 1, 2024 • 12 min read

 • Eat several small meals daily.
 About 5 to 6 small meals are preferable to large meals.
 Your body tends to use energy better if you feed it little by little.
 Snacks are great if they are healthy, such as fruits, whole grain crackers, cheese slices, or nuts/seeds.

 • Avoid skipping meals.
 This is especially true if you are breastfeeding.
-Skipping meals also signal to your body that you need to store rather than use the calories you eat.
+Skipping meals also signals to your body that you need to store rather than use the calories you eat.
 Make sure to start your day with breakfast, too.

 • Make fiber your friend.
 Think about the fiber content of your diet.
 Oranges have more fiber than orange juice, for example, while beans, raw veggies, and whole grains are better options than foods low in fiber (white rice, processed foods, and meats).
 Your body is fuller longer and your weight loss will be smoother with foods containing more fiber.
 Note that fiber can cause postpartum gas.
 While it’s not a reason to avoid it, if you start experiencing it, know that fiber may be contributing.

-• Eat slowly & seated at the table.
+• Eat slowly while seated at the table.
 It is so easy to eat on the run or while cooking or watching the kids play, but it is also easier to eat a lot more calories if you aren’t conscious of what you’re eating.

 • Remember that protein, fiber, & healthy fats make you fuller longer.
 Fats and protein are great choices if you choose healthy sources.
 For example, you can get protein in lean meats rather than lunch meats and with fewer calories of saturated fats.
 Nuts and seeds have healthy fats your body needs (learn more about the best nuts for weight loss here).

 • Drink up.
 Keep your water bottle handy and sip continuously so you never get dehydrated and will feel fuller.
-Your baby needs those liquids too if you are breastfeeding.
+Your baby needs those liquids, too, if you are breastfeeding.

 • Drink water instead of sugary beverages.
 Juices, sodas, and energy drinks are loaded with calories you don’t need.
 Your baby doesn’t need a diet of artificial sweeteners, so you should avoid these if breastfeeding.